 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Pat the chicken dry with paper towels, inside and outside.
-Season the insides of the chicken with ½ teaspoon salt.
+- Season chicken: Pat the chicken dry with paper towels, inside and outside.
+Season the insides of the chicken with ยฝ teaspoon salt.
 Halve the lemon and halve the garlic head horizontally.
-Stuff them together with 3 sprigs of rosemary in the chicken.
+Stuff them together with 3 sprigs of rosemary in the chicken.1 chicken + ยฝ from the salt + 1 organic lemon + 1 whole garlic head + 3 sprigs rosemary

 - Truss the chicken if desired.
 Place the chicken breast side up in a cast iron pan or a roasting pan.

-- Melt the butter in a small pan.
+- Butter mixture: Melt the butter in a small pan.
 Add 1 teaspoon salt and mix well.
 Brush the chicken all over with the butter mixture.
 Remove the leaves from the remaining rosemary sprigs and chop them finely.
-Sprinkle the chicken with rosemary, sweet paprika powder, and black pepper.
+Sprinkle the chicken with rosemary, sweet paprika powder, and black pepper.1-2 tablespoons butter + 1 teaspoon salt + 2 sprigs rosemary + ground sweet paprika + freshly ground black pepper

-- Roast the chicken for 1 hour and 20 mins, in case it weighs 1,2 kg/ 2.6 lbs.
+- Roast the chicken for 1 hour and 20 minutes, in case it weighs 1,2 kg/ 2.6 lbs.
 Check from time to time.
-If the chicken threatens to get too dark, cover it loosely with aluminum foil, that really depends on your oven, my oven tends to do that if I don't watch out.
+If the chicken threatens to get too dark, cover it loosely with aluminum foil.
+That really depends on your oven; my oven tends to do that if I don't watch out (Note).

 - Let the chicken rest for 10-15 minutes before carving.